 Example: Increase social media impressions among new target audience by 30% by the end of the quarter.

 #2.
 Increase Market Share

 This marketing objective is related to the competition analysis discussed at the bottom of this blog.
 By taking a look at other existing brands in your industry, you can define your specific position in the market, as well as project where you would like to be after your campaign.

 Example: Increase market share by the end of the fiscal year by decreasing customer churn by 10%.

 It’s important to note that your objective does not always have to be “to become the market leader,'' since it may not be realistic.

 Launching a new product presents a unique set of challenges to any marketing department.
 Informing the public about a brand new product and generating excitement is no small feat.
 Between developing the communication strategy, pricing, and positioning, this goal can have several different objectives.

 Example: Define Product X´s final price by the end of the week.

 #4.
 Introduce the Company to New Local or International Markets

-Similarly to launching a new product, positioning and communication strategy are key when introducing the brand to a new market.
-It’s also crucial to be knowledgeable about cultural and consumption differences as well.
+Similar to launching a new product, positioning and communication strategy are key when introducing the brand to a new market.
+It’s also crucial to be knowledgeable about cultural and consumption differences.